pfheatwole/thesis/source/paraglider_components.rst

 circular arc, uniform thickness, uniform chord length, etc.]]

-.. _Braking:

 Controls
 --------

-* A parafoil is controlled by downward deflections of its section trailing edges.
-The aerodynamics of a canopy with brake inputs depends on the geometry of the deflected airfoils.

-* This project uses an :ref:`aerodynamics method <foil_aerodynamics:Phillips'
-  numerical lifting-line>` that uses the canopy geometry indirectly through precomputed section coefficients.

-* The section profiles change with the brake input, so the section profiles and coefficients are a function of the deflections.

-[[FIXME: this section needs work.
-Discuss the need for an *airfoil index*, explain why the conventional choice for fixed-hinge flaps is `delta_f` is less than ideal, and argue that a better choice for parafoils is the deflection distance `delta_d`.

-"Traditional wings control the flap angle directly, so the control is an explicit angle.
-Parafoils don't use a fixed hinge, so some models use the angle between the deflected and undeflected chord.
-The deflection angle is problematic though, because it depends on the chord length; the brakes don't set the deflection angle directly, they create it indirectly, so modeling it as a direct effect is problematic.
-A more natural choice is to model the vertical deflection distance and normalize it with the section chord to index the deflected profile."

-In other words, the points on the airfoil and the section aerodynamic coefficients are a function of some *airfoil index*.
-I chose :math:`\overline{\delta}_d = \frac{\delta_d}{c}`, so :math:`\vec{r}_{P/LE}^a
-\left( \overline{\delta}_d, r \right)`, :math:`Cl \left( \overline{\delta}_d,
-\alpha, Re \right)`, etc.]]

-The deformable profiles mean the coefficients must not only be functions of angle of attack :math:`\alpha`, they must also account for :ref:`trailing edge deflections <paraglider_components:Brakes>` due to the left and right brakes.
-A simplifying assumption is that braking produces a predictable change in the profiles that can be described with a single "deflection index" that can be computed from the brake inputs.

 ..
-Defining the deflection angle for a section
+How do pilots control the canopy?

+A paraglider canopy is controlled by changing its shape.
+Pilots control its shape by manipulating the suspension lines.
+In theory, any of the suspension lines can be used to alter the positions, orientations, or profiles of its wing sections, but this model only supports trailing edge deflections produced by the suspension lines connected to the left and right brake handles.

+..
+How do you model the changes to the canopy shape?

+When a pilot uses the :ref:`brakes <paraglider_components:Brakes>`, they generate a continuous deformation along the trailing edge of the canopy.
+In terms of the individual sections, this results in deformed variants of the undeflected section profiles.
+Because this canopy model does not perform material simulation, it requires that each variant has been precomputed and assigned a unique *airfoil index* that associates it with a given brake input.
+The choice of section index has a significant impact on the design of the :ref:`suspension line <paraglider_components:Suspension lines>` model, and should be chosen thoughtfully.

+..
+What is a good choice of index?

-* The simplest approach is to ignore any deformations to the geometry and model the deflection as a global rotation about some rotation point , with the deflection angle measured between the deflected and undeflected chords.
-  [[The rotation point is often implicit; for example, lifting-line models that assume a fixed quarter-chord are implicitly rotating about the quarter-chord position.]]
+A simplistic (but not uncommon) approach is to model the trailing edge deflection as a global rotation about some rotation point, and completely ignore profile deformations.
+The airfoil index in this case is the deflection angle measured between the deflected and undeflected chords.
+The rotation point is typically implicit; for example, lifting-line models that assume a fixed quarter-chord are implicitly rotating about the quarter-chord position.

 .. figure:: figures/paraglider/geometry/airfoil/deflected_airfoil_rotation.*
    :name: deflected_airfoil_rotation

    Deflection as a rotation of the entire profile.

-* By ignoring deformation to the profile geometry this model assumes the shape of the lift curve does not change with brake deflections; deflections effectively translate the lift coefficient.
-Often combined with a small angle constraint, such as aerodynamic models that assume a linear lift coefficient.
-The big advantage of this model is that, even if the model doesn't assume linear lift, it allows the model to function with just the coefficients data from the undeflected profile.
+By ignoring deformations of the profile geometry this model assumes the shape of the aerodynamic coefficient curves do not change with brake deflections.

-* Some models need to account for the physical deformations to the profile.
+Instead, the deflection angle :math:`\delta_f` is added directly to the angle of attack, meaning the control input produces a simple translation of the section coefficients.
+The appeal of this model is the fact that it only requires the section coefficient data from the undeflected profile.
+Unfortunately, the accuracy of the model degrades rapidly as the deflection angle is increased.

-* Classic airfoil software, such as XFOIL, are primarily designed for rigid wings, and so it is common to define discrete *flaps* using a hinge point at some fixed position along the chord:
+A more accurate model that is extremely common for wings built from rigid materials is to use a discrete *flap* which rotates about a hinge point at some fixed position along the chord:

 .. figure:: figures/paraglider/geometry/airfoil/deflected_airfoil_hinge.*
    :name: deflected_airfoil_hinge

    Deflection as a rotation of a rigid flap about a fixed hinge point.

-* This definition is troublesome for a flexible wing, since there is no fixed hinge point; the deflection occurs as a variable arc between the trailing edge to some point on the chord.

-* Another caveat for both models that generate deflection angles directly as a function of brake inputs is that it is unclear what the deflection distribution should be, since parafoil brake inputs cannot directly set the section deflection angles; they only control the downward deflection distance.

-* For parafoils, a more natural definition is the vertical edge *deflection distance* :math:`\delta_d` of the trailing edge:
+Fixed-hinge flaps are ubiquitous due to their simplicity and acceptable accuracy for rigid wings.
+Unfortunately, this model is troublesome for flexible wings because there are no fixed hinge points: parafoil edge deflections develop as a variable arc, not a rigid rotation.
+Also, explicit deflection angles are problematic because parafoil brake inputs cannot control the deflection angles directly; they can only control the downward *deflection distance* :math:`\delta_d` of the trailing edge:

 .. figure:: figures/paraglider/geometry/airfoil/deflected_airfoil_arc.*
    :name: deflected_airfoil_arc